Amnok/js-tests/interview-guide/6-iterables-iterators/readme.md

 -> An iterator is an object that implements a next method that will return an object with two keys - value and done and is capable of giving us access to elements in a collection one at a time.

+-> string, array,map, set are default iterables
+-> An object is not an built-in iterable